shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 In the `getIssues()` method we create a `MutableLiveData` from the data obtained from retorfit. `MutableLiveData` is the subclass of LiveData that has `setValue(T)` method that can be used to modify the value it holds.

-Next let's create class named `ListIssuesViewModel` which extends `ViewModel` abstract class:
+Next let's create our ViewModel class named `ListIssuesViewModel` which extends `ViewModel` abstract class:

 {% highlight java %}
 public class ListIssuesViewModel extends ViewModel {